Coder-Academy-Patterns/node-zoo-api/readme.md

 ## Challenges 3

-1. Add an /areas route, with say the different continents of the world, or different habitats (savanna, forest, etc)
+1. Add `/areas` CRUD routes and model, with different habitats (savanna, forest, etc) e.g. `{ id: 1, name: "Forest" }`
-2. Associate each animal with a particular area, using an ID number
+2. Associate each animal with a particular area, using the area's ID number
 3. In the animal routes, replace any instances of area IDs instead with the information about that area instead ('populate')